 Of course, balanced nutrition is more than calorie counting.
 There are many other aspects to creating a nutritious lifestyle.

-Older adults can feel better immediately and stay healthy for the future by choosing healthy foods.
+Adults over 50 can feel better immediately and stay healthy for the future by choosing healthy foods.
 A balanced diet and physical activity contribute to a higher quality of life and enhanced independence as you age.

-Senior food pyramid guidelines
+Food pyramid guidelines

 Fruit – Focus on whole fruits rather than juices for more fiber and vitamins and aim for around 1 ½ to 2 servings each day.
 Break the apple and banana rut and go for color-rich pickings like berries or melons.

 Veggies – Color is your credo in this category.
 Choose antioxidant-rich dark, leafy greens, such as kale, spinach, and broccoli as well as orange and yellow vegetables, such as carrots, squash, and yams.
 Try for 2 to 2 ½ cups of veggies every day.

 Calcium – Maintaining bone health as you age depends on adequate calcium intake to prevent osteoporosis and bone fractures.
 Older adults need 1,200 mg of calcium a day through servings of milk, yogurt, or cheese.
 Non-dairy sources include tofu, broccoli, almonds, and kale.

 Grains – Be smart with your carbs and choose whole grains over processed white flour for more nutrients and more fiber.
 If you’re not sure, look for pasta, breads, and cereals that list “whole” in the ingredient list.
 Older adults need 6-7 ounces of grains each day (one ounce is about 1 slice of bread).